Research output per year

 BS8 2PS

-Rhiannon is a Research Fellow working within the Surgical Innovation theme of the National Insititute for Health Research (NIHR) Bristol Biomedical Research Centre (BRC).
-Rhiannon's research is focused primarily on health services research and clinical trial methodology.
-Her areas of expertise are in outcome selection, measurement and reporting in randomised controlled trials, with a specific interest in patient reported outcomes and trials in surgery.
+Rhiannon is a Senior Research Fellow working within the Centre for Surgical Research and the Surgical and Orthopeadic Innovation theme of the National Insititute for Health Research (NIHR) Bristol Biomedical Research Centre (BRC).
+She is an Applied Health Services Researcher and methodologist, with expertise in outcome selection, measurement and reporting in early-phase studies and randomised controlled trials.
+Rhiannon has a specific interest in patient reported outcomes.
+Her current NIHR BRC projects focus on methods to improve the evaluation of surgical innovation.

-Rhiannon has recently completed a PhD exploring methods for improving the assessment of wounds for surgical site infection (SSI).
-Her work includes the development and validation of a new outcome measure for SSI for use after the patient has left hospital, suitable for patient or healthcare professional completion (The Bluebelle Wound Healing Questionnaire).
-She is also exploring the feasibility of using patient-taken images of wounds for remote wound assessment.
+Rhiannon's PhD explored methods for improving the assessment of wounds for surgical site infection (SSI).
+Her work includes the development and validation of a new outcome measure for SSI for use after the patient has left hospital, suitable for patient or healthcare professional completion (the Bluebelle Wound Healing Questionnaire).
+Her PhD also explored the feasibility of using patient-taken images of wounds for remote wound assessment.

 Previously (2009 to 2019) Rhiannon worked within the Medical Research Council (MRC) ConDuCT-II (Collaboration and innovation in Difficult and Complex randomised controlled Trials In Invasive procedures) Hub, part of the MRC Network of Hubs for Trials Methodology Research.
-Before joining the University, she worked in the Clinical Trials Unit at the Bristol Haematology and Oncology Centre.
+Before joining the university, she worked for the NHS within the Clinical Trials Unit at the Bristol Haematology and Oncology Centre.

 Rhiannon completed a BSc in Biological Science and Psychology at the University of Swansea (2002) and an MSc in Research Methods in Psychology at the University of Bristol (2006).